Huegoxaga/notes/java/android.md

   }
   ```
   - `resultCode` can be `RESULT_OK` or `RESULT_CANCELED`
+  - All parent class's `onActivityResult()` will be invoke with the same return data
 - Example handler for return button from the other activity class which initiate the return
   ```java
   public void onClickClose(View view) {